amparihar/homelabs-cloudnative-pictures-app/terraform-eks/README.md

 A terraform module to create a managed Kubernetes cluster on AWS EKS(Fargate)

 # Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references
+Download and install the latest terraform binary for your operating system from https://terrform.io

 # Build and Test

+1. Create EKS Cluster
+Change into the src directory and create the EKS cluster infrastructure.

+cd src
 terraform init
+terraform validate
+terraform plan -var=cluster_name=<<CLUSTERNAME>>
+terraform apply -var=cluster_name=<<CLUSTERNAME>>

+2. Deleting the Cluster
+First, delete the K8s resources(if any e.g load balancer) followed by the EKS Cluster

+cd src
-terraform plan -out out.exec-plan terraform apply out.exec-plan terraform destroy
+terraform destroy -var=cluster_name=<<CLUSTERNAME>>